 Article 1: This law is formulated so as to prevent and stop domestic violence, to protect the lawful rights and interests of family members, to preserve equal, tranquil, and civilized family relationships; and to promote family harmony and social stability.

-Article 2: Domestic violence as used in this Law refers to physical, psychological or other infractions between family members effected through the use of methods such as beatings, restraints, maiming, restrictions on physical liberty as well as recurrent verbal abuse or intimidation.
+Article 2: Domestic violence as used in this Law refers to physical, psychological or other infractions between family members effected through the use of methods such as beatings, restraints, maiming, restrictions on physical liberty as well as recurrent verbal berating or intimidation.

 Article 3: Family members shall help each other, love each other and live in harmony, and perform familial obligations.